DeclanHoare/stix/README.md

 # stix
 stix is an InstallShield 3 extractor created by Veit Kannegieser.
-This version has been modified so that it sort of works on Linux.
+This version has been modified so that it works on Linux.
-It seems to crash as soon as it reaches a subdirectory, but it extracts files on the root of the archive correctly.
+It is not complete, however (see Todo).

 # Building